 FF7 Remake is a rather large game, coming in close to 100 GB — far larger than the Nintendo Switch’s based storage space.
 Storage aside, the Switch doesn’t really have the hardware needed to run a game like this.
 Then again, they got The Witcher 3 and Skyrim to run on Switch, so it may indeed be possible.
 There’s also the possibility that Nintendo will invest more in cloud technology to bring a game like this to the platform.
 Assassin’s Creed Odyssey was previously brought to Switch as part of a partnership with Ubitus GameCloud, similar to what happened with Control in late 2020.

 So it’s possible but not all that likely.

 Will Final Fantasy VII Remake come to PC?

 Yes!
 Final Fantasy VII remake officially released on PC on December 16, 2021.
 It is, to this date, the only non-Sony platform that the game is available on.

 Will FF7 Remake come to Xbox One or Xbox Series X?

-On the other hand, there's good reason to suspect FF7 Remake will eventually make its way to Microsoft platforms.
-Back in July 2019, the official Xbox Facebook account in Germany "accidentally" posted a message indicating the game would come to Xbox in March 2020.
+While Final Fantasy 7 Remake is available on PC, it’s still a no-show on other Microsoft platforms, despite rampant speculation it would show up on Xbox.
+Back in July 2019, the official Xbox Facebook account in Germany “accidentally” posted a message indicating the game would come to Xbox in March 2020.

-Final Fantasy VII Remake is now available for PlayStation 4.
+Final Fantasy VII Remake is now available for PlayStation 4, PlayStation 5, and PC.

 This article was originally published on